osc-em/OSCEM_Schemas/README.md

 Current versions are a work in progress, details might change.

 ## Website
-Here you can browse all our keywords for single particle analysis with descriptions:
+Here you can browse all our keywords for the different schemas with descriptions:
 [https://osc-em.github.io/OSCEM_Schemas/](https://osc-em.github.io/OSCEM_Schemas/)

 ## Repository Structure